-X-ray imaging allows detailed information to be gathered from below the surface of a material through either full-field imaging, where the whole sample is illuminated, or through scanning, where the beam is focused to a small spot which is scanned across the sample.
-The high intensity and energy of synchrotron X-rays makes it possible to image a much larger range of materials and sample thicknesses than conventional X-ray sources, and the brilliance of the synchrotron source produces very high resolution images.
+Synchrotron radiation allows detailed information to be gathered from below the surface of a material through either full-field imaging, where the whole sample is illuminated, or through scanning, where the beam is focused to a small spot which is scanned across the sample.
+The high brightness and penetration depth of the synchrotron radiation from Diamond, together with its broadband coverage from X-rays to Infrared Radiation (IR), makes it possible to image a much larger range of materials and sample thicknesses than conventional sources, thus producing very high resolution images and at a faster rate.
 An additional technique called X-ray computed tomography can create three dimensional reconstructions of the internal sample volume.
 This makes it possible to view any cross-section of the virtual image at any angle.

 B24 is the Phase III full-field transmission microscope at Diamond designed specifically to meet the rising demand for tomographic imaging of biological specimens under near physiological conditions.
 The technique bridges the resolution gap that exists between electron microscopy and conventional light microscopy and allows acquisition of tomographic data from both native and fluorescent-labelled samples.